-$\frac{25}{26} \frac{27}{28} \frac{29}{30} \frac{31}{32} \frac{33}{33} \frac{35}{36} \frac{37}{38}$ The term, "main object" refers commonly to the ultimate objective or goal towards which all effort and energy is focused; and legal requirements demand an explicit statement of main objects; which in practice, is usually made as the first statement, among other Objects Clauses, to define the company's powers in the Memorandum and Articles of Association of every incorporated entity (see BOFIA 1991; Part 1 section 2(1) and section 38(1)), As defined in CBN (2012), a Microfinance Bank (MFB) "shall be construed to mean any company licensed by the CBN to carry on the business of providing financial services such as savings and deposits, loans, domestic fund transfers, other financial and non financial services to microfinance clients".
-Thus, being an incorporated entity, each MFB in Nigeria has a main objects clause (see CAMA 1990, section 27(c & d); has a main objects clause; which in the technical parlance of company secretarial practice is described as the "substratum of the company"; and it connotes the foundation on which the company is built; as well as its intents and purposes.
-Objects Clauses define the powers of the company and serve as guide to every policy, step or action taken by or on behalf of the company, because deviations and inconsistencies are usually regarded and adjudged as "ultra vires" (i.e beyond the powers of the company).
+The term, "main object" refers commonly to the ultimate objective or goal towards which all effort and energy is focused; and legal requirements demand an explicit statement of the main object; which in practice, is usually made as the first statement, among other Objects Clauses, to define the company's powers in the Memorandum and Articles of Association of every incorporated entity(see BOFIA 1991; Part 1 section 2(1) and section 38(1)).
+As defined in CBN (2012), a Microfinance Bank (MFB) "shall be construed to mean any company licensed by the CBN to carry on the business of providing financial services such as savings and deposits, loans, domestic fund transfers, other financial and non financial services to microfinance clients".
+Thus, being an incorporated entity, each MFB in Nigeria has a main objects clause (see CAMA 1990, section 27(c & d); which, in the technical parlance of company secretarial practice, is described as the "substratum of the company"; and it connotes the foundation on which the company is built; as well as its intents and purposes.
+Objects Clauses define the powers of the company and serve as guide to every policy, step or action taken by or on behalf of the company, because deviations and inconsistencies are usually regarded and technically adjudged as ultra vires which means falling "beyond the powers of the company"